fleitao/chuck-norris-sms/README.md

 Chuck Norris facts, 'chuck-out' to unsubscribe to the daily facts, or 'chuck-now' to get an immediate Chuck Norris fact."

 # Service Architecture:
-The service is split into three components:
+The service is split into four components:
 - ChuckNorris-SMS.zip / Restcomm Visual Designer (RVD) application for the SMS front-end and SMS menus interaction;
 - chucknorris.js / Node.JS middleware between Restcomm and the subscribing list;
 - chucknorris.json / JSON file that serves as subscriber list to the service;